 - The hybridized orbitals are always equivalent in energy and shape.

-- The hybrid orbitals are more effective in forming stable bonds than the pure atomic orbitals.
+- Hybrid orbitals are more effective in forming stable bonds than pure atomic orbitals.

 (i) The orbitals present in the valence shell of the atom are hybridized.

 (ii) The orbitals undergoing hybridization should have almost equal energy